While the whole of eCommerce speaks of conversions, so much of that success lies in the powers of A/B testing.

 5. Variant A: copy against the image / Variant B: hero space divided into image & solid background for copy

-Larq, on the other hand, splits the hero banner between plain background for copy and then image.
+Larq, on the other hand, splits the hero banner between plain background for copy and then image for their eCommerce A/B testing.

 6. Variant A: a short headline / Variant B: a longer headline